-Parent/Guardian-Teacher Conferences are intended to provide one-on-one meetings for those who have a need to speak with a teacher.
+Parent/Guardian-Teacher Conferences provide one-on-one meetings for those who have a need to speak with a teacher.
 These visits afford parents/guardians the opportunity of meeting and discussing with teachers areas of mutual concern and interest relative to students' total school experience:

-- We have expanded the conference timeslot to 10 minutes. - There are 4 conference dates on November 12, 14, 19, and 21: two during an early release day, one during a late entry; and one in the evening. - Although these conferences are open to all, we encourage only those parents/guardians with a need for one to one discussion to attend these conferences. - In order to allow for the most access, we also encourage parents/guardians to limit conferences to two teachers.

-- Where there are issues that require more than one or two 10-minute conversations, it is recommended that parents/guardians contact Guidance, administration, or the teacher for assistance. - Parents/guardians may schedule time for consultation with members of the administration, guidance and faculty.
+- There are two day-time conference dates and two evening conference dates posted on the school calendar. - There are 10 and 5-minute time slots available as well as a mix of in-person and remote appointments, depending on the need. - Although conferences are open to all, we encourage only those parents/guardians with a need for one to one discussion to attend these conferences. - In order to allow for the most access, we also encourage parents/guardians to limit conferences to two teachers. - Where there are issues that require more than one or two 10-minute conversations, it is recommended that parents/guardians contact school counseling, administration, or the teacher for assistance. - Parents/guardians may schedule time for consultation with members of the administration, counseling, and faculty.
 Appointment should be pre-arranged.